 In my few couple months at UIUC, I applied and was accepted to the 54hr Startup Competition.
 I spent the entire weekend working with my team CurbSpot and I developed the functional CurbSpot prototype in 3 straight days of work.
 We demoed the app to the judges from companies like Capital One, and walked away with 2nd place in the finals and a grant to continue our work.
 We later were invited to present at ThinkChicago.

 In the beginning of my senior year of high school, I created OneDay to solve the issue of students not knowing their schedule.
-It is now used by thousands of students, parents, and teachers, and has grown to be far more than a schedule app, including its own social network and homework tracking.
+It was used by thousands of students, parents, and teachers, and grew to be far more than a schedule app in the 4 years it was the defacto scheduling tool.
 The app has been downloaded over 4,000 times and used over 300,000 times since late 2018.